morepath/reg/doc/developing.rst

 First you should install all Python versions which you want to test.
 The versions which are not installed will be skipped.
-You should at least install Python 3.5 which is required by flake8, coverage and doctests and Python 2.7 for testing Morepath with Python 2.
+You should at least install Python 3.7 which is required by flake8, coverage and doctests.

 One tool you can use to install multiple versions of Python is pyenv_.